Susono Station: Lines

-Susono Station is served by the JR Tōkai Gotemba Line, and is located 50.7 kilometers from the official starting point of the line at Kōzu.
+Susono Station is served by the JR Central Gotemba Line, and is located 50.7 kilometers from the official starting point of the line at Kōzu.

 Station layout

 The station has a single island platform.
 The station building has automated ticket machines, TOICA automated turnstiles and a staffed ticket office.
 It is located to the west of tracks and is connected to the platform with a footbridge.

 Platforms

 History

 The station first opened as Sano Station (佐野駅) under the Japanese Government Railways (JGR), (the predecessor to the post-war Japanese National Railways) on February 1, 1889.
 It was renamed Susono Station on July 15, 1915.
 After the opening of the Tanna Tunnel on December 1, 1934, it became a station of the Gotemba Line.
 Regularly scheduled freight services were discontinued on March 10, 1974 and baggage-handling services from February 1, 1984.
 Along with its division and privatization of JNR on April 1, 1987, the station came under the control and operation of JR Central.

 Station numbering was introduced to the Gotemba Line in March 2018; Susono Station was assigned station number CB14.